All Collections

 Updated over a week ago

 Yes!
-Your contributions can attract tax relief.
+Your contributions to your Plum SIPP can benefit from tax relief.

 When is tax relief paid into the SIPP?

-• Claim month - 6th April to 5th May
+Claim month - April 6th to May 5th

-• Claim made at the end of May
+Claim made at the end of May

-• Funds paid into your SIPP by the 3rd/4th week of June
+Funds paid into your SIPP by the 3rd/4th week of June

 Did this answer your question?